International Management Studies PhD Program

 Advanced Seminars (9 hours)

-Advanced seminars are offered on topics in organization theory, organizational behavior, strategic management and international management.
-These courses provide an opportunity for students to explore areas of study in greater depth, develop short-term research projects and develop working relationships with faculty members with a view toward research publications and a dissertation.
+Advanced seminars are offered on topics in international management, organizational behavior, organization theory, and strategic management.
+These courses are an opportunity for students to explore areas of study in greater depth, to develop short-term research projects, and to develop working relationships with faculty members with a view towards research publications and the dissertation.

 Research Methods (15 hours)